Brazil holds historic election with Lula against Bolsonaro

 Da Silva's own convictions for corruption and money laundering led to 19 months imprisonment, sidelining him from the 2018 presidential race that polls indicated he had been leading against Bolsonaro.
 The Supreme Court later annulled da Silva’s convictions on the grounds that the judge was biased and colluded with prosecutors.

+Speaking after casting his ballot in Sao Bernardo do Campo, the manufacturing hub in Sao Paulo state where he was a union leader, da Silva recalled that four years ago he was imprisoned and unable to vote.

+“I want to try to make the country return to normality, try to make this country again take care of its people,” he told reporters.

-Bolsonaro, who will vote in Rio de Janeiro, grew up in a modest family before joining the army.
-He eventually turned to politics after being forced out of the military for openly pushing to raise servicemen’s pays.
+Bolsonaro grew up in a lower-middle-class family before joining the army.
+He turned to politics after being forced out of the military for openly pushing to raise servicemen’s pay.
 During his seven terms as a fringe lawmaker in Congress’ lower house, he regularly expressed nostalgia for the country’s two-decade military dictatorship.

 His overtures to the armed forces have raised concern that his possible rejection of election results could be backed by top brass.

-Traditionally, the armed forces' involvement in elections has been limited to carrying voting machines to isolated communities and beefing up security in violent regions.
-But this year, Bolsonaro suggested the military should conduct a parallel count of the ballots.

-While that didn't materialize, the Defense Ministry said it will cross check results in over 380 polling stations across Brazil.
-Any citizen or entity is able to do the same, consulting a vote tally available at each station after ballot closure and online.
+On Saturday, Bolsonaro shared social media posts by right-leaning foreign politicians, including former U.S. President Donald Trump, who called on Brazilians to vote for him.
+Israel’s former Prime Minister Benjamin Netanyahu expressed gratitude for stronger bilateral relations and Hungarian Prime Minister Viktor Orbán also praised him.

+After voting Sunday morning, Bolsonaro told journalists that “clean elections must be respected” and that the first round would be decisive.
+Asked if he would respect results, he gave a thumbs up and walked away.

 Because the vote is conducted electronically, preliminary results are usually out within minutes, with the final result available a few hours later.
 This year, all polls will close at 5 p.m.
 Brasilia time (4 p.m.
-EDT; 2000 GMT), regardless of areas that are in later time zones.
+EDT; 2000 GMT).

+Leda Wasem, 68, had no doubt Bolsonaro will not just be reelected, but win outright in the first round.
+Wearing a jersey of the national soccer squad at a polling place in downtown Curitiba, the real estate agent said an eventual da Silva victory could have only one explanation: fraud.

+“I wouldn’t believe it.
+Where I work, where I go every day, I don’t see a single person who supports Lula,” she said.